MasterBhuvnesh/commit-enhancer/README.md

 - ✨ **Smart Staging Assistant:**
   - Detects if you've forgotten to stage your changes and prompts you to add them (`git add .`).
   - Correctly handles untracked files in newly created repositories.
-- 🚀 **Automatic Git Initialization:** If you run the tool in a directory that isn't a Git repository, it will offer to initialize one for you (`git init`).
+- 🚀 **Automatic Git Initialization:** If you run the tool in a directory that isn't a Git repository, it will offer to initialize one for you (`git init`) with `main` as the default branch.
 - 🔑 **Secure & Simple API Key Handling:**
   - Securely reads your API key from your project's local Git configuration.
   - If the key is missing, it prompts you to enter it for the current session and offers to save it for future use.